lorenamelos/Google-Vegan-Itinerary/README.md

 ## Future Plans
 This is just the first step of a larger application I plan to build.
 My goal is to create a comprehensive app that focuses on itineraries for the vegan community, providing detailed and personalized travel plans that cater to vegan lifestyles.

+## License
+This project is licensed under a proprietary license.
+This project is licensed under a proprietary license.
+See the [LICENSE](License) file for details.